FinzyPHINZY/MernMart/README.md

 # MernMart

-MernMart is an e-commerce platform built using the MERN stack.
-This project showcases my full-stack development skills and demonstrates my ability to create a Single Page Application (SPA) with modern web technologies.
+MernMart is an e-commerce platform built using the React.
+Using React.js with **React Context API** and Firebase to build Amazon-Web-Clone.
+You can add to cart, remove from cart, checkout.

 **Link to project:** http://recruiters-love-seeing-live-demos.com/